Penn Carey Law - Logo

 In a precedent-setting case before the Pennsylvania Supreme Court, a team of students and faculty filed an amicus curiae brief contending that the forfeiture of an elderly mother’s home and car constituted an excessive fine under the Eighth Amendment.

 The Criminal Defense Clinic, conducted in partnership with the Defender Association of Philadelphia, combines hands-on trial experience with an educational component tailored to developing essential criminal defense skills.
 Students observe arraignments, preliminary hearings, and trials and participate in mock classroom exercises to prepare them for actual court appearances.
-Students then serve as defense counsel in actual misdemeanor and felony cases under the close supervision of a senior trial attorney employed by the Defender Association.
+Students then serve as defense counsel in misdemeanor and felony cases under the close supervision of a senior trial attorney employed by the Defender Association.

 Recently:

 Criminal Defense Clinic students have appeared in Municipal Court on behalf of dozens of Defender Association clients in felony preliminary hearings and misdemeanor bench trials.
-Student counsel conduct initial interviews of dozens of clients in felony and misdemeanor cases, prepare writs of certiorari and motions to quash in the Court of Common Please.
+Student counsel conduct initial interviews of dozens of clients in felony and misdemeanor cases, and prepare writs of certiorari and motions to quash in the Court of Common Pleas.
 CDC students also receive robust trainings on a variety of topics, including immigration law, appellate practice, and the use of expert testimony.

 By helping a variety of clients with transactional IP issues, students practice at the intersection of law, business, technology, and the arts.
 The clinic has created strong collaborations with other Penn professional schools—including the Schools of Engineering and Applied Sciences, Medicine, Business [Wharton], and Arts and Sciences—to allow law students to gain an interdisciplinary perspective how best to serve clients.